Microwave chemistry

 A second field of investigation is in the area of particle preparation techniques.
 Particle preparation methods are interesting to a variety of industries such as pigments and ceramics.
 Particles may be prepared by a number of physical and chemical methods, and our approach is based on the method of aerosol pyrolysis.
 In this method, a solution containing precursor materials is converted into an aerosol and directed into a high temperature furnace.
 Particles are formed as the solvent is driven off to leave solid spheres of precursor compounds which subsequently react and condense - ideally yielding monodispersed, highly homogeneous spherical particles.
 Formation and reaction occurs very rapidly because the particle size is so small.
 Furnace techniques, however, suffer from inhomogenous temperature characteristics across the reaction volume, and this leads to inhomogeneity in the particles themselves.
 Our method employs a low pressure microwave induced plasma (MIP) to give a more efficient and homogeneous temperature cross section in the particle stream.

 In recent years, we have explored the formation of iron oxide particles prepared by the hydrolysis of iron salts from aqueous solution.
 Curiously, microwave heating at sub-reflux temperatures yields needle-shaped magnetite particles, in contrast to the near-spherical particles which are produced by conventional heating methods.
 The precise reason for this is as yet unclear, but it seems unlikely that superheating is involved, since at no temperature is an analagous product found in the conventionally heated samples.
+To investigate this further, the reaction was recently monitored by small angle neutron scattering at the ISIS LOQ facility, using apparatus specifically designed for the measurements.
+This speculative method worked better than expected, providing a unique insight into the mechanism of iron oxide particle formation.
+It has yielded sufficient results for us to justify further applications for more detailed neutron diffraction studies on this system.

 Installation (left) of the first in situ neutron diffraction microwave apparatus (Right)